medcomdk/dk-medcom-xds-metadata/input/pagecontent/XDS_Metadata_for_Document_Sharing_Danish_profile_v.1.1.0.md

 #### Document Source

 The Document Source submits HL7 CDA documents (or other documents) to a (local) Document Repository.
-Each organization **MAY** maintain its own Repository.
+Each organization may maintain its own Repository.

 #### Document Repository

 The Document Repository provides a persistent store for each document.
 It assigns a unique Identifier (uniqueId) to each document for subsequent retrieval by a Document Consumer.

-In case of an updated version of the document will provide a new uniqueId and replacing the previous document, and updating metadata in Document Registry.
+In case of an updated version of the document, it will provide a new uniqueId and replacing the previous document and updating metadata in Document Registry.

 #### Document Registry

 The Document Registry provides an index to all registered documents in the repositories about each patient using the patient identifier as the key.
 One Registry can index documents in any number of Repositories.
 It maintains a link (pointer) back to the Repository where each document is stored.
 The Registry supports queries to find metadata about documents irrespective of where they are actually stored.
-To maintain security, the Registry has no access to the content of any document, but relies only on standardized metadata to retrieve relevant documents.
+To maintain security, the Registry has no access to the content of any document but relies only on standardized metadata to retrieve relevant documents.

 #### Document Consumer

 The Document Consumer submits queries to the Registry to get document metadata meeting specified query criteria, which are then used for locating the repository and retrieving the actual document from it.
 The Consumer can now retrieve the document(s).
 In order to retrieve a document, the following metadata attributes are required: homeCommunityId, repositoryUniqueId and document id (uniqueId).

 ### OID values used in Danish metadata